Emojis Decoded: Leveraging ChatGPT for Enhanced Understanding in Social Media Communications: Implications and Limitations

 There are several limitations in our exploration work.
 First, previous work has shown that the responses of LLMs are sensitive to temperature and the prompt \cite{yoo2021gpt3mix, schick2020exploiting, gilardi2023chatgpt, zhou2023scalable}, but in our work, for each task, we only explore one type of prompt presented in Appendix.
-For qualitative and quantitative studies (irony prediction, sentiment classification, and emoji recommendation) in our paper, we set the temperature to 0.7 and 0, respectively.
+For the quantitative studies in our paper, such as intention prediction, irony prediction, sentiment classification, and emoji recommendation, we use the ChatGPT API (gpt-4-1106-preview and gpt-3.5-turbo-1106) with a temperature setting of 0 to generate the model outputs.
+For the qualitative studies (emoji semantics and emoji usage within communities), we initially used the ChatGPT web interface to obtain results.
+To demonstrate the robustness of our findings, we repeated qualitative studies using the ChatGPT API with a temperature of 0 and presented the results in the Appendix \ref{sec:chatgpt_api}.
+Additionally, to gain further insights into open-source models, we replicated some experiments using Llama3-8B with a temperature setting of 0, and the results are also provided in the Appendix \ref{sec:llama3}.
+We found that the open-source Llama3-8B model exhibits significant hallucinations when probing emoji intentions or probing the associations between emoji and community information, making it unreliable for replacing human annotators with the base Llama3-8B model.

-Second, emoji semantics or sentiment can evolve during the 5-year period and, for example, \MyEmoji{\slightsmilingface} (slightly smiling face) has evolved the sense of irony and negative sentiment in Chinese social networks.
-The human annotations utilized in this paper are almost before 2018, so the 5-year time period may lead to the different annotation results.
+Second, emoji semantics or sentiment can evolve over time.
+For example, \MyEmoji{\slightsmilingface} (slightly smiling face) has evolved the sense of irony and negative sentiment in Chinese social networks.
+The human annotations utilized in this paper are almost all prepared before 2018, and the 5-year gap may lead to the different annotation results.

 Lastly, our paper focuses on the ICL of GPT3.5, GPT4 and GPT4V for ChatGPT and does not involve the fine-tuning experiment with OpenAI API.
 Moreover, with the release of GPTs (the tailored version of ChatGPT for a specific task \footnote{\url{https://openai.com/blog/introducing-gpts}}), we can find there is a version of ChatGPT from OpenAI, called \textit{genz 4 meme}, to help understand the latest memes, which may have better understanding for emojis.
 We leave further exploration of the different versions of ChatGPT in the future work.